droeatumn/kass/README.md

 <br>
 <b>Output</b><br>
 Index files are output for the reference fasta.<br>
 For each non-reference input file, a sorted bam file, its index, and the unaligned reads are output.
-Also, Qualimap (qualimap.pdf) and NanoPlot (NanoPlot-report.html) reports are generated for the alignment and a FastQC report (fastqc.html) is generated if the input is a fastq file.
+Also, Qualimap (qualimap.pdf) and NanoPlot (NanoPlot-report.html) reports are generated for the alignment and a FastQC report (fastqc.html) is generated if the input is a fastq file.<br>
 <br>
 <b>Running</b><br>
 Use the 'raw' parameter to indicate the input directory, and 'output' to indicate the directory to put the output.
 Use 'refFasta' to indicate the name of the reference fasta file that is located in the input directory.
-Use 'threadNum' to optionally set maximum number of threads to use (default 8).
+Use 'threadNum' to optionally set maximum number of threads to use (default 8).<br>

 <code>    align.nf --raw inDir --reference refFasta --output outDir --threads threadNum</code><br>
 e.g.,